Electroweak phase transition via Dilaton in Two-Time Physics: EWPT with Dilaton in 2T Model

+This condition exactly eliminates the linear term with respect to $d(x)$ appearing in Eq.(\ref{50}).
+If there is no $\omega^2 \Phi^2/\kappa^2$, to minimize the Higgs-Dilaton potential, in Eq.\ref{50}, we force $\rho=0$.
+Solving the above condition, we have two solutions, one is trivially $\phi_c = 0$ and the other is $\phi_c^2 = \omega^2 \alpha^2/\rho$.
+Since $\alpha$ is a real coupling constant, the later solution is only valid when $\omega^2/\rho > 0$, and one can choose $\rho > 0, \omega^2 > 0$ to make the extremum go to the minimum while the extremum at $\phi_c = 0$ becomes the maximum.
+The solution of $\phi_c$ corresponding to the minimum will be called by VEV of Higgs field at $0K$, which we have denoted by $v$,

-To ensure the linear term of $d(x)$ vanishes, we propose $\om ^2 \approx \fr{\rho}{\al ^2}\phi_c^2$, which also makes sure the masses of Goldstone bosons vanish.
-We get the expressions of Higgs and the dilaton masses at tree level as
+This potential should have a minimum at $h(x) = d(x) = 0$, in case of VEVs take place.
+Consequently, all linear terms of $h$ or $d$ have to disappear.
+To ensure the linear term of $d(x)$ vanishes in Eq.(\ref{50}), we propose $\om ^2 \approx \fr{\rho}{\al ^2}\phi_c^2$, which also makes sure the vanishing of the masses of Goldstone bosons.
+After diagonalization, we obtain physical particles which have masses at tree level as

+In the equation \ref{gt1}, as $\omega$ and $\rho$ go to zero, we obtain $m^2_d=0$, which is in agreement with the results in the Ref. \cite{bars2006}.
+The above formulas can be rewritten as follows

+here $A,B$ are the parameteres.
+For convenience, $h',d'$ will be denoted again as $h,d$ in the following sections.
+The contribution of extra dimensions does not only appear in one effective potential via Dilaton but also in the mass of Higgs and other fields as well.

+Note that all the $\kappa$ coefficients will be simplified by the scaling invariant of the actions through $\delta(X^2)$ when reducing from 2T to 1T \cite{bars2006,kuo2006}.
+Because of this, in 2T, $\omega/\kappa<\rho$ or $\kappa$ is very large, or $\omega^2/\kappa^2\Phi^2\ll \rho\Phi^4$.
+However, when reducing from 2T to 1T, the parameter $\kappa$ is suppressed, so in 1T, $\omega^2\phi^2$, which is comparable to $\rho\phi^4$, plays the more important role.
+Thus, in 2T, the dilaton as a degree of freedom (since the component $\omega^2\phi^2$ is so small, it can be ignored leading to the dilaton mass in 2T being close to zero \cite{bars2006}).
+But in 1T, Dilaton has a mass that can be very different from zero.